b3nj5m1n/kommentary/README.md

 # kommentary

 Neovim plugin to comment text in and out, written in lua.
-Supports commenting out the current line, a visual selection and a motion/textobject.
+Supports commenting out the current line, a visual selection and a motion.

 ![](https://s2.gifyu.com/images/Peek-2021-01-30-23-12.gif)